gbritez53/gbritez53/README.md

 - 🔭 I’m currently working: **Freelance**

-- 👨‍💻 All of my projects are available at: [coming soon!](coming soon!)
+- 👨‍💻 All of my projects are available at: [Portfolio](https://portfolio-gbritez53.vercel.app/)

 - 💬 Ask me about: **React, css and web development**